Welcome to History 1102

 This document is long, but essential reading if you want to learn about the past (and pass this class).
 We are going to be doing history, digital history, in ways that are both familiar and foreign to you.
 As a course in 2019, we can take advantage of new ways of doing history.
 Much of the basics of history haven't changed: we still look at sources from the past, draw relationships between those sources, and then make arguments about why things happened to different people at specific times.

-What has changed is our way of getting at the past, our toolbox of history.
+Two major changes have transformed history in the last decade.
+Our way of getting at the past, our toolbox, has added a digital component that expanded the amount of information available exponentially.
 Before we had books, and museum objects, and pictures, and letters and all sorts of other physical stuff.
 And all that stuff was in museums and archives.
-Now, we have all that, and new digital tools that give use greater access to the stuff we had before, and new ways of understanding it.
+Now, we have all that, and new digital tools that give users greater access to the stuff we had before, and new ways of understanding it.
 For example, go here.
-10 years ago we simply couldn’t do this type of analysis.
-Now you can read a letter from a ruler to his wife in which he says it took him 15 days to go from Constantinople to Rome and you can ask “was the noblemen telling the truth?”
-We can ask different questions with different tools.
+With new tools, we can analyze more data, in a more public way and requiring less digital expertise than in the past.

 So, we are going to use a bunch of new digital tools this semester.
 One advantage of this approach is that everything I want you to use is: free, web-based, and user-friendly.
 As long as you can use a web-browser, you can use this semester’s digital tools.
 I assume you can successfully navigate a web browser: that's it.

 Our course begins officially today.
 I'll walk you through the course design below and encourage you to poke around our course page and our D2L page and get comfortable with the two.
 More on why the two pages below.
 For my online-only students, you can also start posting to our opening introductory discussion board.